 The annual NanoCamp and DiscoveryCamp for Year 12 and 13 secondary school students are hugely popular and attract many more applications than there are places available.
 The five day, all-expenses-paid residential programmes give students an opportunity to learn about nanoscience through lectures and lab experience with MacDiarmid Institute investigators.

-The DiscoveryCamp programme is for Māori and Pasifika students to enhance their science knowledge, inspire a love of discovery and help them carve out a career in science.
-Designed for Māori and Pasifika students in their final years of high school, MacDiarmid Institute DiscoveryCamp - Te Tohu Huraina - is an annual programme, now in its tenth year, where students from all around the country gather to do real research with the country's leading scientists from the MacDiarmid Institute.
+The DiscoveryCamp programme is for Māori and Pacific Island students to enhance their science knowledge, inspire a love of discovery and help them carve out a career in science.
+Designed for Māori and Pacific Island students in their final years of high school, MacDiarmid Institute DiscoveryCamp - Te Tohu Huraina - is an annual programme, now in its tenth year, where students from all around the country gather to do real research with the country's leading scientists from the MacDiarmid Institute.

-It is well documented that Māori and Pasifika are under-represented in New Zealand across the sciences.
+It is well documented that Māori and Pacific Island peoples are under-represented in New Zealand across the sciences.
 DiscoveryCamp aims to enhance their interest in science, and provide a real understanding of what a career in science looks like.